G-Wang12/low-latency-prediction-market-engine/ARCHITECTURE.md

 - connects to Polymarket Market Channel: `wss://ws-subscriptions-clob.polymarket.com/ws/market`
 - subscribes using `assets_ids` (token IDs), not a "market_id" (see Polymarket docs)
 - appends each incoming JSON message as one JSONL line with an extra `local_timestamp_ns` field (machine receipt time)
+- preserves the original websocket payload so a replay can reproduce the on-the-wire format (e.g., under `raw` / `raw_message`)
 - auto-reconnects on disconnects with exponential backoff

+## Offline Replay (Historical Data)

+- Location: `tools/replay_server.py`
+- Purpose: serve a local `wss://127.0.0.1:8765/` websocket that replays `historical_data.jsonl` back into the C++ engine.

+Design constraints:

+- Preserve “burstiness” by using recorded `local_timestamp_ns` deltas.
+- Avoid pathological stalls if the recording contains timestamp discontinuities (e.g., mixed sessions/markets in one file) by capping maximum inter-message sleep.
+- Replay the original websocket payload when possible so the C++ client sees the same JSON shape as it would live.

 ## Wiring / Threading